lyanh238/VNASelf/docs/USAGE.md

 ### Adding Expenses

-VNASelf can help you track your spending in Vietnamese or English:
+X23D8 can help you track your spending in Vietnamese or English:

 #### Basic Format
 ```